JCog/goombotio/README.md

 # Goombotio

 This is a Twitch bot for use in JCog's channel with the Goombotio account.

 ## Commands

 The !commands command allows moderators to add, remove, modify, and see details for custom commands.
-It's use is similar to how Nightbot works, but not exactly the same.
+Its use is similar to how Nightbot works, but not exactly the same.

 #### Adding Commands

 ##### Usage

 !commands add `!command_name` "`command response`"

 `!command_name` is the name of the command you wish to add and must begin with an exclamation mark

 `command response` is the message you want Goombotio to reply with when the command is called.
 It must be surrounded with quotation marks.
 There is no need to escape any quotation marks contained in the response.

 ##### Example

 !commands add !testing "this is a test message"

 When !testing is called, the command will return: